The Mahler measure of exact polynomials and special $L$-values of $K3$ surfaces: The Mahler measure of four-variable exact polynomials and special -values of surfaces

 where $T_p$ is the tame symbol at $p \in X^1$, i.e.,

 and $f_p \in k(p)^\times$ is the image of $f \pi_p^{-\ord_p(f)}$ under the canonical map $F^\times \to k(p)^\times$.
-One can show that these residues map does not depend on the choice of uniformizers (see \cite[Section 2.3]{Gon98}).
-Let us write down the total complex associated to this bicomplex, in degrees 1 to 4
+One can show that these residues maps do not depend on the choice of uniformizers (see \cite[Section 2.3]{Gon98}).
+Let us write down the total complex associated to \eqref{bicomplex4}, in degrees 1 to 4